 The arrangements will be constantly under review to ensure the health and safety of everyone.
 Stay safe and well.

 It is vitally important that children practice using their newly acquired remote learning skills as when they are in school, children will submit homework and complete assignments electronically using either TEAMS or ClassDojo.
-Since the children have returned to school on 8th March they have received training on how to further use the technology.
+Since the children have returned to school they have received training on how to further use the technology.
 This will be particularly useful if groups of children have to self-isolate when told to by Track and Trace.

 No Facemasks for Children